cuu508/TheGoodShepherd/README.md

 Start Up
 ========

-Startup is with Wake-on-LAN and is relatively easy: send a single specially crafted address.
+Startup is with Wake-on-LAN and is relatively easy: send a single specially crafted packet.
 It's fire-and-forget, the app doesn't check if the PC actually booted or not.
 App needs to know IP and MAC of the target machine.

 Shut Down
 =========